lencse/blog.lencse.io/_drafts/2020-04-12-why-jekyll.md

 ```

 So, while I absolutely think that Gatsby is a very promising concept, and I'm planning to use it for an other project, I decided to start with an old fashioned, pure blogging engine with a good old player from the market.

+Cutting edge technologies worth the time digging into, but always know when to stick with a boring, tested solution.